Addington School: special school for pupils aged 3 – 19 years

 |Type / Title

 The school provides all equipment needed for pupils to access the curriculum from triangular pencils and sloping boards to specialist seating, Occupational Therapy, Physiotherapy and manual handling equipment.
 Specialist chairs, walkers and standing frames are purchased following Occupational Therapy and physiotherapy assessments.
-We also provide specialist equipment for eating and drinking.1.8: What special arrangements can be made for my child when taking examinations?
+We also provide specialist equipment for eating and drinking.

 We ensure all students can access computers through a range of equipment matched to their needs, for example: switches, joysticks, touch screens, Ipads, enlarged keyboards and eye gaze technology.

 Some pupils have their own specialist communication equipment.
 These are not provided by school resources but assessed by Health in order to access funding.